 - Develop a better understanding of the rural, suburban, and urban communities in the Delta as they relate to the region’s natural resources, ecosystems, agricultural lands, and cultural resources;

 - Engage the diverse communities across the Delta to participate in the survey to ensure all perspectives are heard; and

 - Pilot-test a survey research approach that could be reproduced as a long-term study on social and environmental well-being in the Delta and used to inform decision-making.

-The survey will go live in January 2023!
-Invitations to participate will be sent via postal mail to all households in the interior Delta and a sample of households in the urban and suburban Delta.
-Invitation letters will include personalized links and QR codes to access the survey online.
-Hardcopy surveys will be mailed upon request.
-All survey respondents will be offered a $5 gift card from CSUS as a token of appreciation for your time participating in the research.
+The survey went live in January 2023!
+Invitations to participate were sent via postal mail to all households in the interior Delta and a sample of households in the urban and suburban Delta.
+Invitation letters included personalized links and QR codes to access the survey online.
+Hardcopy surveys are being mailed upon request.
+All survey respondents were offered a $5 gift card from CSUS as a token of appreciation for your time participating in the research.

 Survey results will be analyzed and shared back to respondents, community groups, and others who have an interest in the Delta in summer 2023.
 Results will be posted on this web page as they become available.

 If you are interested in participating in the survey, sharing the survey with your community networks, or learning more, please contact California Sea Grant Social Science Extension Specialist Dr. Jessica Rudnick at firstname.lastname@example.org or (916)-902-6596.